extremeblackliu/IL2CPP_Resolver_External/README.md

 * Auto-Detect System Class and Game Class for component looping
 * More Unity Version Support
 * More Methods
+* Fetch Method from Module by giving Method's Name

 ### Tested on
 * VRChat[Unity 2019.4]